alhad-balak/Zorang_FT-Project/README.md

 <li>Once the loop ended, we’ll print the ‘agentdeliveries’.</li>
 </ol>

-The required comment is written in the python program.
+The required comments are written in the python program.

 <hr>
 <h3>Problem Statement of development Project.</h3>